AliAryanTech/whatsapp-bot-3/README.md

    * All events goes inside the [controllers](https://github.com/Nata4n/whatsapp-bot/tree/main/src/controllers) folder.
 You don't need to use `socks.ev.on()` in the main file to handle events.
    * Using simple skeleton code for events, you can make any amount of events in the events folder using the event handler.

+Of course, no one template will serve all projects since your needs may be different.
+So I'll be adding more in the near future.
+You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 ## Deploy to Heroku
 You can deploy the bot to heroku by yourself using the button below: